Adidas Samba RM

 We earn affiliate commissions at no extra cost to you when you buy through us.

 74% say it's true to size.

-Men’s sizes ranging from 4-14 are available for the low-top Adidas Samba RM.
-Medium width is the only option.
+The Adidas Samba RM is available in men’s sizing.
+It carries a low-top silhouette that permits sufficient ankle mobility.
 The sneaker has a leather upper that delivers a dependable feel, while its lace-up front allows wearers to adjust the tightness properly.
-Meanwhile, the low-cut structure ensures that the ankle is free to move.

 Adidas Samba RM Style

 Three colorways were released for the Adidas Boost Samba RM, namely: Core Black/Cloud White/Clear Orange, Cloud White/Core Black/Clear Mint, and the Core Black/Shock Cyan/Gold Metallic.
 Due to the versatile style of the Samba model, this sneaker can fit with a lot of outfit choices for everyday styling.

 If one should opt for a sporty casual look, then these kicks could be paired with such pieces as shorts, joggers or track pants and suits, paired with a tank top, t-shirt or hoodie sweatshirt.
 Meanwhile, any casual day can be extra stylish with these shoes, matched with pants or shorts along with a t-shirt and jacket.

 To create a striking everyday look, the Adidas Samba RM Core Black offers a monochrome black upper with a contrasting icy blue sole.
 Indeed, many users were attracted to the color.

 Retro vibes are brought about by the premium leather upper of the Adidas RM Samba.
 It has a slightly protruding tongue design that is as eye-catching as it is vintage-inspired.
 Another classic detail is the T-toe overlay, which is done in suede.
 The heel counter is also made with suede material, providing a variation to the model.